Chicago Community Trust: History

-Philanthropic Services

-The Trust offers multiple ways for donors and their professional advisors to partner with the Trust including donor advised funds, endowment funds, supporting organizations, impact investing, and charitable estate planning services.
-The Trust also has the ability to facilitate gifts of complex assets ranging from business interests to real estate.

-Governance Structure
+Governance structure

-The Trust’s governing board is the Executive Committee which is made up of 17 community leaders who provide strategic and fiduciary oversight.
-The Trust’s structure includes both trust and corporate entities.
+The Trust's governing board is the Executive Committee which is made up of 17 community leaders who provide strategic and fiduciary oversight.
+The Trust's structure includes both trust and corporate entities.
 The trust entity, The Chicago Community Trust, serves solely Cook County and administers the majority of its assets under the 1915 Declaration of Trust.
 Chief executives of Bank of America, BMO Harris Bank, JPMorgan Chase & Co., Northern Trust, and US Bank serve as trustees for these funds.
 The Trustees Committee also appoints members of the Trust Executive Committee and advises on development and community relations matters.

-The corporate entity, The Chicago Community Foundation, has a broader geographic area of concern and offers flexibility with respect to the funds’ investment management and grant making.
-The Trust’s Executive Committee serves as the board of directors for The Chicago Community Foundation.
+The corporate entity, The Chicago Community Foundation, has a broader geographic area of concern and offers flexibility with respect to the funds' investment management and grant making.
+The Trust's Executive Committee serves as the board of directors for The Chicago Community Foundation.

 Financials

-As of September 30, 2019, the Trust’s consolidated assets totaled more than $3.3 billion.
-During the 2019 fiscal year, the Trust received $472 million in new gifts and made combined grant commitments totaling more than $369 million.
+As of September 30, 2023, the Trust's consolidated assets totaled more than $4.5 billion.
+During the 2023 fiscal year, the Trust received more than $1.4 billion in new contributions and made combined grant commitments totaling more than $1.6 billion.

-Grant Eligibility
+Grant eligibility

-The Trust awards discretionary to organizations in Cook County, DuPage County, Kane County, Lake County, McHenry County, and Will County that benefit residents of the Chicago region that fulfill the charitable purposes of the Trust.
+The Trust awards discretionary grants to organizations in Cook County, DuPage County, Kane County, Lake County, McHenry County, and Will County that benefit residents of the Chicago region that fulfill the charitable purposes of the Trust.
 The Trust also accepts applications from agencies that have a nonprofit fiscal sponsor.
 Each grant opportunity will have additional criteria for funding.

-Geographic Affiliates and Supporting Organizations

-The Trust partners with three foundations that serve communities beyond Cook County, the county in which Chicago resides.